Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 ### Origin Chain Contract

-This contract, or set of contracts, presumably emits logs of interest to the Reactive Network user.
-In financial applications, this could be a DEX, such as a Uniswap pool, emitting data on trades and/or exchange rates.
-Typically, the contract is controlled by a third party; otherwise, mediation by Reactive Network would be unnecessary.

-In our demo, this contract is implemented in `BasicDemoL1Contract.sol`.
-It is a straightforward contract that accepts native transfers, emits log records about them, and returns the funds to the sender.
+The `BasicDemoL1Contract` is a smart contract designed to receive and immediately return Ether to the transaction origin.
+It emits a `Received` event containing the origin address, sender address, and value of the Ether received.
+The `receive` function, a special fallback function, triggers this event and then transfers the received Ether back to the transaction origin.

 ### Reactive Contract

-Reactive contracts implement the logic of event monitoring and initiating calls back to L1 chains.
-These contracts are fully-fledged EVM contracts with the ability to maintain state persistence, subscribe/unsubscribe to multiple event origins, and perform callbacks.
-This can be done both statically and dynamically by emitting specialized log records, which specify the parameters of a transaction to be submitted to the destination chain.

-Reactive contracts are executed in a private subnet (ReactVM) tied to a specific deployer address.
-This limitation enhances their ability to scale, although it restricts their interaction with other reactive contracts.

-In our demo, the reactive contract implemented in `BasicDemoReactiveContract.sol` subscribes to events emitted by`BasicDemoL1Contract.sol` upon deployment.
-Whenever the observed contract reports receiving more than 0.1 ether in a single transfer, the reactive contract initiates an L1 callback by emitting a log record with the requested transaction parameters and payload.

-In a more practical application, this contract could monitor the exchange rate of a given token pair, issuing a buy or sell order once the rate crosses a specified threshold, thereby implementing simple stop orders.
+The `BasicDemoReactiveContract` is a smart contract designed for the Reactive Network, implementing the `IReactive` interface.
+It subscribes to events on the Sepolia chain and processes them through the `react` function.
+When an event is received, it emits a detailed `Event` log and, if certain conditions are met (e.g., `topic_3` is at least 0.1 ether), it triggers a callback to a predefined address.
+The contract includes a counter to track the number of processed events and provides methods for subscribing, unsubscribing, and resetting the counter.
+The constructor initializes the subscription service and sets up the initial event subscription.

 ### Destination Chain Contract

-The `BasicDemoL1Callback.sol` contract should implement the L1 part of the user's business logic.
-Note that while it could be under the user's direct control, it could also be a third party contract.
-In our demo, the callback contract responds to the invocation of its `callback()` method by emitting yet another log record.
+The `BasicDemoL1Callback` is a simple callback contract that logs the details of received callbacks.
+It includes a single function, `callback`, which emits a `CallbackReceived` event.
+This event captures the address of the transaction origin (`tx.origin`), the address that invoked the callback (`msg.sender`), and the sender address passed as an argument to the function.

 Note that in real-world applications, the callback contract must verify the validity of the call by checking the message sender and/or verifying the current rate when executing a stop order.

 ### Further Considerations

-The reactive contract in this demo does not use the complete spectrum of capabilities already available in the Reactive Network, notably:
+The reactive contract in this demo leverages only a fraction of the capabilities available within the Reactive Network.
+Key areas for enhancement include:

-* Subscription to multiple event origins: Apart from the obvious usefulness of this capability, reactive contracts are expected to subscribe to logs of their own callback contracts to ensure state consistency across networks.
+* Subscription to Multiple Event Origins: Beyond the apparent utility, reactive contracts should subscribe to logs from their own callback contracts to maintain state consistency across networks.

-* Dynamic subscriptions and unsubscriptions.
+* Dynamic Subscriptions and Unsubscriptions: Implementing the ability to dynamically subscribe and unsubscribe to events based on real-time conditions can improve flexibility and responsiveness.

-* Persistent state: The demo contract does not maintain any meaningful state, reacting to every event in isolation.
+* Persistent State Management: The demo contract currently reacts to events in isolation, without maintaining any meaningful state.
+Introducing persistent state can enable more complex and context-aware interactions.

-* Arbitrary callbacks: Reactive contracts may generate arbitrary transaction payloads, while the demo contracts simply call a predetermined method of a fixed contract without any argument.
+* Arbitrary Callbacks: While the demo contracts call a predetermined method on a fixed contract, the ability to generate arbitrary transaction payloads would provide greater versatility and adaptability in various scenarios.

 ## Deployment & Testing